Custom-Roles-for-TTT/TTT-Custom-Roles/API/HOOKS.md

 *Return:*
 - *text* - The new text value to use or the original passed into the hook.
 Return `false` to not show text at all
 - *clr* - The new clr value to use or the original passed into the hook

+### TTTTeamChatTargets(sender, msg, targets, from_chat)
+Calls before a role chat message is sent.
+Used to modify the targets of the role message.\
+*Realm:* Server\
+*Added in:* 2.0.7\
+*Parameters:*
+- *sender* - The player sending the chat message
+- *msg* - The message being sent
+- *targets* - The table of players that this message will be sent to.
+Add or remove players from this table to change the message recipients
+- *from_chat* - Whether this hook is being called from the actual chat send method

+*Return:* Whether or not this role chat message should be sent (Defaults to `true`)

 ### TTTTurncoatTeamChanged(ply, traitor)
 Called when a turncoat's team is changed